RefresherTowel/docs/echo/index.md

   - `false` if:
     - Echo is disabled, or
     - The file could not be created (and an error is printed via `show_debug_message`).

 ---

-## Summary

-Echo is a small, namespaced debug logger for GameMaker that gives you:

-- Level-based filtering (`NONE` -> `COMPLETE`).
-- Per-message urgency (`INFO`, `WARNING`, `SEVERE`).
-- Optional stack traces for severe logs or full debug builds.
-- Rolling in-memory history with a configurable cap.
-- One-shot dumping to a timestamped text file.

-Use it wherever you'd normally sprinkle `show_debug_message`, and then **turn it up** when you need to chase something nasty through your game's callstack.

----